webbhlin/linechatbot-on-lambda/README.md

 # linechatbot-on-lambda
-This is a line chatbot running on AWS lambda
+This is a line chatbot demo code running on AWS lambda which calling AWS translate service in background.
+You might be charged by AWS and please check AWS free-tier servides.
+You might be also charged by Line business account and please refer to Line Offical website for details.

 # Prerequesites
 1. need to enable your line developer account